 ---|---|---|---|

 You have two options for insuring a teen driver: buy a separate policy or add them to a family policy.
 Teens under 18 need a parent or guardian to co-sign an individual policy since minors can't legally buy insurance themselves.
-Both options provide coverage, but adding your teen to your existing policy is more affordable.
+Both options provide coverage, but adding your teen to your existing policy costs less.
 This approach saves you thousands of dollars yearly compared to a separate policy.

 Average Car Insurance Rates by Gender

 Teen boys pay $42 more monthly than teen girls at age 16, creating a $504 annual difference due to higher accident statistics among young male drivers.
-At 19, men still pay $241 versus $219 for women, but by age 25, the gap narrows to just $2.
+At 19, men still pay $241 versus $219 for women, but by age 25, the gap narrows to just $2 monthly.

-Gender differences virtually disappear by age 30, with rates stabilizing around $106 monthly for men and women.
-Women briefly pay $1 to $2 more monthly during middle age, but men again pay more for senior drivers, with the gap widening to $12 monthly by age 90.
-Overall, men pay more annually than women when averaged across all ages due to substantially higher teen and senior premiums.
+Gender differences nearly disappear by age 30, with rates stabilizing around $106 monthly for both men and women.
+Women briefly pay $1 to $2 more monthly during middle age, but men again pay more as senior drivers, with the gap widening to $12 monthly by age 90.
+Overall, men pay more annually than women when averaged across all ages due to higher teen and senior premiums.

 16 | $478 | $436 | $41 |